 London School of Economics and Political Science and Novartis lead the "Big Data for Better Outcomes, Policy Innovation, and Healthcare Systems Transformation (BD4BO-DO>IT)" under the Innovative Medicines Initiative 2 Joint Undertaking.
 IMI is a partnership between the European Union’s Horizon 2020 programme and the European pharmaceutical industry (represented by EFPIA, the European Federation of Pharmaceutical Industries and Associations).

 ECPC: Isabelle Manneh-Vangramberen, European Cancer Patient Coalition's Projects Coordinator

-BD4BO-DO>IT is funded by the Innovative Medicines Intiative (IMI): a part of the EU Horizon 2020 Programmme, Grant Agreement N° 116055.
+BD4BO-DO>IT is funded by the Innovative Medicines Initiative (IMI): a part of the EU Horizon 2020 Programme, Grant Agreement N° 116055.

 Big Data for Better Outcomes paper in EuroHealth